 While stuck in traffic you have racing thoughts in your head about all the things you have to do at work the next day.

-When you reach home, you’re tired and exhausted.
-You wish you had more time and energy to do the things that you love and really matter to you.
+When you reach home, you’re tired and exhausted, wishing you had more energy and drive to tackle the next challenge.

-In today’s fast-paced life, we are busier than ever and overwhelmed by the demands in our life.
+In today’s fast-paced life, we’re busier than ever and overwhelmed by the demands in our life.
 Like an overloaded memory disk on a computer, we crash by either burning out or falling sick.

 What most people don’t realize is that illness is our body’s way of telling us that we have lost our balance and that the only way to regain our balance is to slow down and take care of ourselves.

 “When you stand with your two feet on the ground, you will always keep your balance.”